 On Samsung smartphones, you can do the same my proceeding with the steps shown below

 When the above solutions have failed, you can resort to factory resetting your phone.
-When doing a factory reset, ensure that you have backed-up all of your data beforehand.
+When doing a factory reset, ensure that you have backed up all of your data beforehand.
 I repeat: back up all of your data first.
 A factory reset will wipe your device and set it back to factory defaults, taking everything, including any bugs, with it.
-You can restore your apps and data afterwards easily, as long as you've made a backup.
+You can restore your apps and data afterward easily, as long as you've made a backup.

 For more detailed information on factory resetting your phone, take a look at our How to factory reset Android guide.